miboland/medmailectron/README.md

 ## Troubleshooting

-- If prompted and prompt does not allow for opening, cancel out of prompt
+- If prompt does not allow for opening, cancel out
 - Right click on application again and select "Open"
 - Repeat, if necessary, until the prompt provides an "Open" option